 Anonymous (via Quora)

 Collaboration issues may perhaps be solved with new required steps and goal-setting.
-Everyone in the company has to have a clear expectation for the cause and effect for certain actions.
+Everyone in the company has to have a clear expectation for the cause and effect of certain actions.
 How is thought rewarded and encouraged?
 How can we make decisions about new ideas?
-How do we make working together least scary?
+How do we make working together the least scary?

 Privacy in open office plans

 Does the work of artists require more or less privacy than other types of workers?
 Having separated office spaces is dubbed “Architectural privacy” by psychologists.
 It is connected to “psychological privacy”, the feeling of control over ourselves and social interactions.
-This is according to study released in 1980, before the current boom of more open spaces.
+This is according to a study released in 1980, before the current boom of more open spaces.